|Nutrition Facts (per serving)|

-Bring a large pot of water to boil and dunk in the noodles.
-Cook for 5 to 7 minutes or until bean thread noodles are transparent and soft enough to eat (rice noodles should be cooked until 'al dente').
+Cook noodles according to package directions, either bringing a large pot of water to boil or pouring boiling water over them in a bowl.
+Stir to separate noodles and cook or soak until they turn transparent and soft enough to eat (rice noodles should be cooked al dente).
 Drain noodles and rinse with cold water.
-Drizzle 1/2 teaspoon vegetable oil over noodles and toss to keep from sticking.
+Drizzle 1/2 teaspoon vegetable oil over noodles and toss well to keep them from sticking.

-Heat a wok or large frying pan over medium-high heat.
-Drizzle in vegetable oil and swirl around, then add garlic and shallots/onion.
-Stir-fry for one minute, then add the chicken or tofu.
-Stir-fry until chicken turns opaque or tofu is braised about 2 minutes.
-If the pan dries out, add one to two tablespoons of stir-fry sauce.
+Heat a wok or large skillet over medium-high heat.
+Drizzle in 2 tablespoons of the vegetable oil, then add garlic and shallot.
+Stir-fry for 1 minute, then add chicken or tofu.
+Stir-fry until chicken turns opaque or tofu starts to turn light brown, about 2 minutes.
+If pan dries out, add 1 to 2 tablespoons of stir-fry sauce.

-Add mushrooms and bell pepper and two to three tablespoons of stir-fry sauce.
+Add mushrooms and bell pepper and 2 to 3 tablespoons of stir-fry sauce.
 Stir-fry for 1 to 2 minutes.

-Taste-test, adding more or all of the remaining stir-fry sauce until flavorful enough.
-More fish sauce or soy sauce can be added for additional flavor or saltiness; if too salty, add a squeeze of lemon or lime juice.
+Taste, adding more or all of the remaining stir-fry sauce as needed.
+If you need to increase saltiness, add more fish sauce or soy sauce; to cut saltiness, add a squeeze of lemon or lime juice.

-Serve immediately with fresh coriander sprinkled over, and enjoy!
+Serve immediately with fresh cilantro sprinkled on top.